Nick689/CustomPOS/Readme.md

 * Multi-item combination insert
 * Multi-cell copy-paste allow list insert
 * Advanced pricing management with selectable scenarios for each item
-* Detailed incomes page shows real time incomes for the day or for any day before
+* Detailed incomes page shows real time incomes for today or for any selected day
 * Data export has never been so easy, you are already in Calc
-* Advanced user right management based on users database privilege
+* Advanced user right management
 * Full database access (via LibreOffice Base or via SQL request) let you correct any mistake easily

  Yes, it is dangerous and it's the open door to mistakes that will be detected by the following modules: